kjs452/KennysOpenDSKY/README.md

 If the user runs the `V35` (LAMP TEST) verb, then this will pause the current VERB/NOUN and run the LAMP TEST code.
 When the LAMP TEST finishes the previous Verb/Noun will be resumed.

-The following sections cover the assmebly language syntax:
+The following sections cover the assembly language syntax:

 ### Comments
 Use C++ `//` style comments in the assembly code.
 I.e.,